Anne Arundel County Fire Department Oral Board Interview — What Fire Department Panels Actually Evaluate

 Read that page before your test date.

-How to Prepare for the Anne Arundel County Fire Department Oral Board
+How to Prepare for a Fire Department Oral Board

-Anne Arundel County Fire Department is one of the most active and competitive oral boards in the Mid-Atlantic region.
-The oral board is where the list gets made — and preparation is what puts you at the top of it.
+Fire Department is one of the most active and competitive oral boards in the Mid-Atlantic region.
+Preparation is what puts you at the top of it.

 Created by a Fire Battalion Chief with 33 years of fire service experience.